TonyJem/PersonalityQuiz/README.md

 <br>
 <br>

 3. The __third view controller__ tallies up the answers and presents the final outcome.
-This result can be dismissed, allowing another player to start the quiz from the first view controller.
+This result can be dismissed, allowing another player to start the quiz from the first view controller:

 <img src="/quiz-screens/quiz05.png" width="20%">
 <br>